lodthe/LoDThe/README.md

 Currently, I'm getting a Bachelor's degree in Computer Science at Higher School of Economics, Moscow, Russia.
 I'm graduating in 2023.

-Moreover, I work as a Golang Software Engineer at Chatex &mdash; a peer-to-peer cryptocurrency marketplace.
+Moreover, I work as a Golang Software Engineer at a peer-to-peer cryptocurrency exchange.

-Keywords: Golang, C++, PostgreSQL, algorithms and data structures.
+Keywords: Golang, PostgreSQL, algorithms and data structures, blockchain, distributed systems.

 ## Me on other resources
 - [LinkedIn](https://www.linkedin.com/in/baliukigor)